vbaboyan/vbaboyan.github.io/_pages/Under_Construction_projects.md

 permalink: /Under_Construction_projects/
 ---

 This page will feature some of my work completed throughout my dissertation.
-The emphasis is primarily in studying the structural connectomics in clinical populations and it's relation to language ability using modern predictive models.
+The emphasis is primarily in studying the structural connectomics in clinical populations and it's relation to language ability using  a predictive analytics approach.